FVTR Rostock - Subheader Bild

 • 5:00 p.m.
 Closing of the event

-For further details, feel free to contact Michèle Schaub or Felix Dahms!
+You were unable to participate?
+For details about the project, feel free to contact Michèle Schaub or Felix Dahms!

 Background